minprog/app-studio/40 Projects/40 To-Do List/10 Assignment.md

 ## Assessment

-Your work on this problem set will be evaluated along four axes primarily.
+Your work on this problem set will be checked for full completion of the assignment and consideration of all requirements.
+Demo your application during office hours.

-Scope
-: To what extent does your code implement the features required by our specification?

-Correctness
-: To what extent is your code consistent with our specifications and free of bugs?

-All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.
+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## Peer Assessment